DanKim12/Envelope-Project/README.md

 Championship – group stage and then playoffs.

 Finally, we ran many simulations (1000+ games) to compare the strategies.
 The results are saved in CSV files, and the README shows UML diagrams.
-The goal of the work is to test how different strategies perform in the envelope game and to practice object-oriented design, inheritance, and tournament management.
+The goal of the work is to test how different strategies perform in the envelope game and to practice object-oriented programming, inheritance, and tournament management.